Ideas-Laboratory/O3NJ/readme.md

 When initialized, the NJ tree is optimally ordered and the hierarchy is automatically distilled with default values for our two thresholds.
 The color of the nodes in the tree and MDS plots encode their class labels in the data.
 For the distilled cluster tree, we colorize each leaf with the color of class who has outnumbered leaves in the corresponding leaf sequence in NJ tree.
 Meanwhile, the leaf correspond to all outliers are represented with a red ring.

-the two slide bars in the control panel allow to modify the thresholds ARD, Alpha and Beta in our algorithm.
+the three slide bars in the control panel allow to modify the thresholds ARD, Alpha and Beta in our algorithm.
 ARD is in charge of re-cutting the NJ tree; Alpha is in charge of reordering the NJ tree; Beta for grading persistence.

 ### Data
 There are 4 examples in the O3NJ Gallery, and you can find other datasets in src/data.